REBELS-IFU: Spatially Resolved Ionizing Photon Production Efficiencies of 12 Bright Galaxies in the Epoch of Reionization: Discussion

 \subsection{Extreme Values of $\xi_{\rm ion,0}$}

 Our spatially resolved measurements reveal one possibly extreme clump-scale values of \logxio\ in REBELS-08-C, reaching $26.19\pm0.61$.
 This clump, as can be seen in Figure~\ref{fig:2dfits_app}, is spatially offset from the rest of the galaxy, and may in fact be a lower-mass merging component.
 Its high \Xio\ value, though with a large uncertainty, is not only significantly above the canonical $25.3$, but is at the upper limit of the expected range of \Xio\ for normal stellar populations.
-Traditional stellar population models with, e.g. a Chabrier IMF, predict a maximum intrinsic \logxio $=25.8-26.1$ \citep{Chen2024, Katz2024}.
+Traditional stellar population models with, e.g. a Chabrier IMF, predict a maximum intrinsic \logxio $=25.8-26.1$, \textbf{for the youngest stellar ages} \citep{Chen2024, Katz2024}. \textbf{It is notable that the high \Xio\ in REBELS-08-C is accompanied by a large dust extinction, $A_{\rm V,neb} = 1.5\pm0.6$.
+This is consistent with a very young, possibly embedded stellar population.}

-Taking the obtained \Xio\ at nominal value, the possibilities in accounting for \Xio\ $\geq26.0$ are a) extremely young or exotic stellar populations with a higher intrinsic \Xio\ than predicted in classic stellar population models; b) non-stellar ionizing source; c) extreme nebular conditions, such as unusually high temperatures $\gtrsim 20,000$~K, with consequent Case~B departures \citep{Katz2024}.
+Taking the obtained \Xio\ at nominal value, the possibilities in accounting for \Xio\ $\geq26.0$ are a) extremely young or exotic stellar populations with a higher intrinsic \Xio\ than predicted in classic stellar population models; b) non-stellar ionizing source; c) extreme nebular conditions, such as unusually high temperatures $\gtrsim 20,000$~K, with consequent Case~B departures \citep{Katz2024}; \textbf{d) a top-heavy IMF, which can produce \logxio\ values up to 26.1 in metal-free populations \citep{Raiter2010}}.
 Follow-up work is required to identify evidence of possible non-stellar sources, such as AGN, and to constrain the nebular conditions and the nature of the underlying stellar population in REBELS-08-C. The AGN possibility is particularly intriguing, given that the line ratios [N~II]$\lambda$6584/H$\alpha$ $= 0.33 \pm0.04$ and [O~III]$\lambda$5007/H$\beta = 3.84\pm0.55$ of REBELS-08-C place it just barely in the AGN zone of the BPT diagram \citep{Baldwin1981}, based on the \cite{Kewley2001} boundaries (although, see e.g., \citet{Shapley2005, Liu2008, Steidel2014, Strom2017}, suggesting that these demarcations may not be applicable for identifying AGN at high $z$.)

 Previous works have reported similar values of \Xio\ exceeding the theoretical threshold $>26.0$, e.g. individual measurements of $>26.4$ for strong Ly$\alpha$ emitters at $z\sim6$ \citep{Ning2023, Simmonds2023}, or even a sample average of 26.3 at $z = 4-5$ for 35 UV-faint Ly$\alpha$ emitters \citep{Maseda2020}.
 The latter could be explained with a very young, $\leq 3$~Myr, metal-poor, $Z < 0.4~\rm Z_\odot$, stellar population.
 Our findings show that within more massive, metal-rich, and UV-luminous galaxies such as those in the REBELS sample, there may exist extreme star-forming regions similar in properties to the dwarf starbursts thought to dominate reionization, though with likely higher stellar masses and metallicities.